 A cum laude graduate of Skidmore College, Carrie received her Master’s degree in Social Work from Boston University with a focus on Macro Practice, including non-profit management, planning and program development, and community organizing.
 A graduate of the first cohort of DeLeT (Day School Leadership through Teaching) at Brandeis University, Carrie also studied at the Pardes Institute of Jewish Studies in Jerusalem.

-joined Mayyim Hayyim in July 2014.
-She brings with her almost nine years of teaching and developing dynamic arts- and project-based education programs with people of all ages.
-Leeza recently moved back home to Boston from Brooklyn, NY, where she was the Youth Educator at Kolot Chayeinu (a progressive synagogue known for its diversity), and an Arts Fellow at the Drisha Institute for Jewish Education.
+Leeza joined Mayyim Hayyim in July 2014.
+She brings with her ten years of teaching and developing dynamic arts- and project-based education programs with people of all ages.
+In 2010, Leeza co-founded and taught at “Artrageous Storytellers” an experiential arts summer camp for middle school students in Washington state.
+Before moving back home to Boston, Leeza was the Youth Educator at Kolot Chayeinu (a progressive synagogue known for its diversity), and an Arts Fellow at the Drisha Institute for Jewish Education in New York.
 Leeza holds a Bachelor’s Degree from The Evergreen State College in Washington, with a concentration in education and non-profit business management.
-As an educator, Leeza embraces the complexity and joy of Jewish learning.
-She invites students to bring their whole selves to learning, knowing that our ancient texts and traditions truly come to life through us.
+She is a Combined Jewish Philanthropies 2016 Chai in the Hub honoree.